polymorpher/one-wallet/README.md

 You don't need to be technical to use 1wallet.
 It is:

-- **Simple**: to create a wallet, just scan a QR code to Google Authenticator scan
+- **Simple**: to create a wallet, just scan a QR code using the Google Authenticator app
-- **Secure**: authorize transactions with Google Authenticator code.
+- **Secure**: authorize transactions with 6-digit code from Google Authenticator.
 No private keys or passwords to take care of.
-- **Durable**: restore wallet by scanning QR code from Google Authenticator, or recover funds using another wallet.
+- **Durable**: easily restore wallet by scanning QR code exported by Google Authenticator, or recover funds using another wallet.
-- **Smart**: imagine a (physical) wallet that has an embedded computer - it can do a lot more than a plain old wallet that only carries your money around.
+- **Smart**: configurable spending limit, composable security, and auto-recover mechanisms.
+Imagine a (physical) wallet that has an embedded computer - it can do a lot more than a plain old wallet that only carries your money around.

 Try it at https://1wallet.crazy.one